“Regular use of antibiotics in healthy cows, pigs and chickens has led to increased antibiotic resistance in humans eating meat products.”

 There may be some reduction in resistance when certain antibiotic uses decrease.
 In Denmark, for example, resistance to some antibiotics in some bacteria in the human community and in animal populations decreased following the cessation of antibiotics fed to animals for growth promotion.
 However, no health benefits were observed in human hospitals following the ban, and more animals became sick, thus necessitating the increased use of higher doses of clinically-important antibiotics.

 Antibiotics are an integral component of animal health.
 All uses of antibiotics improve animal health, and these improvements in animal health can substantially improve human health because healthier animals lead to safer food.
 All uses of antibiotics also have the potential to increase levels of antibiotic resistance.
 Healthy animals are fed antibiotics to keep them healthy.
 When these uses are stopped, animal illness levels can increase, and these sick animals then need to be treated with antibiotics at high doses and with antibiotics that are important to human health.
-While all antibiotic uses can select for resistance, the high the high dose therapeutic uses that are used to treat sick animals may be of the greatest concern.
+While all antibiotic uses can select for resistance, the high dose therapeutic uses that are used to treat sick animals may be of the greatest concern.
 The best way to avoid the need for high dose, clinically important antibiotics is to keep the animals healthy in the first place, and low dose antibiotics used for growth promotion and disease prevention can help.
 While humans eating meat products can be exposed to bacteria that are resistant to antibiotics, it is impossible to become ill from a resistant bacterium via food if the bacterium is not ingested in the first place.
 Nothing replaces the need for good food handling practices and proper food safety.

 1. DANMAP.
 2009.
 DANMAP 2008 – Use of antimicrobial agents and occurrence of antimicrobial resistance in bacteria from food animals, foods and humans in Denmark.